Joseph D. Birch, PhD

 BSc, Conservation and Restoration Ecology, Utah State University (2016)

-Current and future projects
+Current projects

 Post-fire mixed-conifer forest ecology